 In these circumstances, holders of European rights who only make use of their trademarks in the United Kingdom should rethink their business strategy in order to decide extending their use to some or all of the remaining 27 Member States; otherwise, any procedure in which there is a debate on the use of a trademark will result in the automatic loss of such proceeding.

 What will happen to Protected Designations of Origin after Brexit?

 The Regulatory Councils of Protected Designations of Origin and Protected Geographical Indications (“PDO” and “PGI”, respectively) may be wondering if Brexit will entail any consequences for the validity and scope of protection of these rights.
 PDOs and PGIs are protection instruments that are obtained after a procedure with a first national phase and a second one at European level.

-By Guillermo Menéndez (Department of Biotechnology and Life Sciences)
+By Guillermo Menéndez (Department of Biotechnology & Life Sciences)